 Tutors are high school musicians playing in the DHS Orchestral Program; the DHS Music Director approves all tutors.
 Tutors will receive payment from the DHS-Holmes Orchestras Boosters.
 Parents of the elementary and junior high school students can make donations to the DHS String Tutors Program online.
-Further information can be found in the Master Tutor Agreement.
+Further information can be found in the Tutor Contract.

 High School orchestra musicians interested in tutoring an elementary/middle school student need to take the following steps: